 Twitter is a service for friends, family, and coworkers to communicate and stay connected through the exchange of quick, frequent messages.
-People post Tweets, which may contain photos, videos, links and up to 140 characters of text.
+People post Tweets, which may contain photos, videos, links, and text.
 These messages are posted to your profile, sent to your followers, and are searchable on Twitter search.
 Learn more about how to use Twitter.

 All you need to use Twitter is an internet connection or a mobile phone.
 Join us here!
 Once you're in, begin finding and following accounts whose Tweets interest you.
 We'll recommend great accounts once you're signed up.